sevenautumns/niketsu/book/src/index.md

 - **Backend Brilliance**: Our server architecture is optimized for both cost-efficiency and scalability, all thanks to Go. 🌐

-**Don't just watch—experience. niketsu is not just another product; it's your social viewing revolution.** 🌈
+**Don't just watch — experience. niketsu is not just another product; it's your social viewing revolution.** 🌈